solliancenet/openai-cosmos-db-hackathon/starter-artifacts/code/VectorSearchAiAssistant/scripts/README.md

 ## Deployments using an existing OpenAI service

 For deployments that need to use an existing OpenAI service, run the following from the `deploy/powershell`.
-This will provision all of the necessary infrastruction except the Azure OpenAI service and will deploy the function apps, the frontend, and Synapse artifacts.
+This will provision all of the necessary infrastructure except the Azure OpenAI service and will deploy the function apps, the frontend, and Synapse artifacts.

 ```pwsh
 .\Unified-Deploy.ps1 -resourceGroup <resource-group-name> `